 - A minimum order amount AND a coupon: In this option, the customer has to meet the criteria of both a minimum order amount as well as a free coupon.

-- Minimum Order Amount: If any of the latter three options are selected, an extra field appears which requires the store owner to enter a minimum amount for which a customer can avail free shipping.
+If any of the latter three options are selected, an extra field appears which requires the store owner to enter a minimum amount for which a customer can avail free shipping.
 Thereafter click on the Save Changes option to save the settings and changes made.

 There are three fields in this section:

 - Title: This will by default appear as Local Pickup.
 Otherwise, you can enter the title Local Pickup.
 This will reflect in the Cart/Checkout page of your store under Shipping Options.